Basic

 Hovercraft are an expensive but versatile starting option for maps that have a mix of land and sea terrain.

-- Construction hovercraft are expensive, but they are fast, durable, and have a lot of buildpower, which is great for fast expansion to areas that are otherwise difficult to access
+• Construction hovercraft are expensive, but also fast, durable, and have a lot of buildpower, which is great for fast expansion to areas that are otherwise difficult to access.

-- Fast attack hovercraft are only slightly slower than land scouts, but have more health and a stronger weapon.
-A few of these can be used to attack from unexpected angles and take out defenseless buildings, and a larger group of these can rush past and take out light defenses
+• Fast attack hovercraft are only slightly slower than land scouts, but have more health and a stronger weapon.
+A few of these can be used to attack from unexpected angles and take out defenseless buildings, and a larger group of these can overwhelm light defenses.

 A midgame hover strategy can also make use of hovercraft rocket launchers, which can bombard static targets at range from unexpected angles, and attack while moving.
-Cortex also has access to the Halberd, a slow and short ranged hovercraft with a high health and very high DPS, closer to T2.
-This unit can defend your other units or be used to push through enemy units.
+Cortex also has the Halberd, a slow, short-ranged hovercraft with high health and DPS, closer to T2.
+This unit can defend your other units or push through enemy units.

 T2 Naval